JoeSuber/OpenCV-Max-Build-Package-/README.md

 sudo update-alternatives --install /usr/bin/gcc gcc /usr/bin/gcc-4.8 60

-sudo update-alternatives --config gcc   # choose 4.4, 4.7.x or 4.8 for CUDA 5.5 compilation
+sudo update-alternatives --config gcc   # choose 4.4, 4.7.x or 4.8 for CUDA 5.5/6.0 compilation

     -- below link-up may be outdated... but maybe not

 sudo ln -s /usr/lib/x86_64-linux-gnu/libglut.so.3 /usr/lib/libglut.so

-(some packages added on later)
+(below are some extra packages added on later)

 sudo apt-get install gtk-3.0 sox libsox-fmt-mp3

 ####  QT5 Section  ####
+	(QT4 or 5 takes a while to build. consider distro packages)
     ---if in need of latest QT5 git clone git://gitorious.org/qt/qt5.git qt5

 cd qt5